3:15 – 4:30 P.M. Wednesday, July 17

 Changing Campus Culture: Successful Prevention Strategies for Reducing Drug-Related Disciplinary Issues

-This session will present strategies utilized at Estancia High School in Costa Mesa that reduced drug-related disciplinary issues by 90% in the 2018-19 school year.
+This session will present strategies utilized at Estancia High School in Costa Mesa that significantly reduced drug-related disciplinary issues in the 2018-19 school year.
 Topics include time management; healthy coping skills; social media safety; alcohol; vaping; marijuana; prescription drugs; and refusal skills.
 This workshop is designed to provide insight into developing a school-wide culture by starting with ninth graders.
 These strategies will reveal tips on leadership skills, increasing student engagement, reducing suspensions rates and fostering a safe environment on your school campus.
 Attendees will be educated on current trends and will learn how to implement activities and presentations on your school campus to reduce these problems.

 Presenters: Phillip Falcetti, MPH; Emily Lobo; Blair Veraza – National Council on Alcoholism and Drug Dependence; and Tim Tolzda, AP – Estancia High School